HadrianFinch/datapacks/ScotlandCombatTournament/ideas.md

 ## Windrider
 *tag: flight_role*

-Has mending elytra and unlimited rockets.
+Has unbreakable elytra and unlimited rockets.

 ## Tank
 *tag: tank_role*

 Has 50 hearts instead of the usual 10.
 Cannot wear or hold any armor, it will vanish.

-## Wizard
-*tag: wizard_role*

-Has a wand and a spellbook, the spellbok is used to purchase spells with xp.
-Spells can be cast by holding them in the offhand and using the wand with the main hand.

 ## Oceanmaster
 Has infinite conduit power and dolphin's grace while in water.
 Starts with an unbreakable Aqua Affinity Helmet and an unbreakable riptide trident, and an unbreakable loyalty trident.